scotow/dropit/README.md

 - Allowing at most 64 simultaneous files from the same IP
 - Allowing a total of 512M of file content from the same IP
+- Allowing a total of 10G of file content from anybody
 - Setting the duration of files smaller than 64M to 24h
 - Setting the duration of files smaller than 256M to 6h
 - Forbidding files larger than 256M